 A groundwater budget summarizes the amount of water entering and leaving the aquifer according to the groundwater availability model.
-Selected components were extracted from the groundwater budget for the aquifers located within the district and averaged over the duration of the calibration and verification portion of the model run (1980 through 1999 for the Seymour and Blaine aquifers) in the district, as shown in Table 1 through Table 2.
-The components of the modified budgets shown in Tables include:
+Selected groundwater budget components listed below were extracted from the model results for the aquifers located within the district and averaged over the duration of the calibration and verification portion of the model run in the district, as shown in Tables 1 and 2.

-- Precipitation recharge This is the aerially distributed recharge sourced from precipitation falling on the outcrop areas of the aquifers (where the aquifer is exposed at land surface) within the district. - Surface water outflow -This is the total water exiting the aquifer (outflow) to surface water features such as streams, reservoirs, and drains (springs). - Flow into and out of district This component describes lateral flow within the aquifer between the district and adjacent counties. - Flow between aquifers This describes the vertical flow, or leakage, between aquifers or confining units.
+Precipitation recharge-The areally distributed recharge sourced from precipitation falling on the outcrop areas of the aquifers (where the aquifer is exposed at land surface) within the district.

+Surface water outflow-The total water discharging from the aquifer (outflow) to surface water features such as streams, reservoirs, and springs.

+Flow into and out of district-The lateral flow within the aquifer between the district and adjacent counties.

+Flow between aquifers-The net vertical flow between the aquifer and adjacent aquifers or confining units.
 This flow is controlled by the relative water levels in each aquifer or confining unit and aquifer properties of each aquifer or confining unit that define the amount of leakage that occurs.
-"Inflow" to an aquifer from an overlying or underlying aquifer will always equal the "Outflow" from the other aquifer.

-The information needed for the district's management plan is summarized in tables 1 through 2.
 It is important to note that sub-regional water budgets are not exact.
 This is due to the size of the model cells and the approach used to extract data from the model.
-To avoid double accounting, a model cell that straddles a political boundary, such as district or county boundaries, is assigned to one side of the boundary based on the location of the centroid of the model cell.
-For example, if a cell contains two counties, the cell is assigned to the county where the centroid of the cell is located (see figures 1 to 2).
+To avoid double accounting, a model cell that straddles a political boundary, such as a district or county boundary, is assigned to one side of the boundary based on the location of the centroid of the model cell.
+For example, if a cell contains two counties, the cell is assigned to the county where the centroid of the cell is located.